Why invest in working with a Holistic Personal Stylist?

 (make a list)

-(Reflect on the notes and list you have made)
+(Reflect on the notes, lists & mood board you have made)

 Look for patterns.